lpage30/happy-clouds/README.md

 - `install`  calls `build` and does `pip install` of package
 - `uninstall`  does `pip uninstall` of package and then `clean`

+## supported CLIs
+- `generate_imagecloud`  imports an imagecloud csv file of weights and image filepaths, generates cloud
+- `layout_imagecloud` imports an already generated imagecloud layout csv shows reservations and cloud
+- `generate_textcloud` imports a textcloud csv file of weights, text, and font characteristics, generates cloud
+- `generate_textimagecloud` imports a textimagecloud csv file of weights, image filepaths, text, and font characteristics, generates cloud of images with text in watermark-like overlay.
+- `show_all_text_fonts` shows a zoomable image of all font names written in that font to best determine which font you'd like

 ## sample cli scripts
 - `sample-generate` provides parameter values for cli command to generate an ImageCloud from csv file of weighted images
 - `sample-layout` provides parameter values for cli command to layout an existing generated ImageCloud from its written layout.